second-state/chat-with-chatgpt/README.md

 Every conversation will expire after there are no more chats for ten minutes.

-Powered by [GPT3.5 model](https://openai.com/blog/introducing-chatgpt-and-whisper-apis), Rust, and [WasmEdge](https://github.com/WasmEdge/WasmEdge).
+This GitHub app is powered by [GPT3.5 model](https://openai.com/blog/introducing-chatgpt-and-whisper-apis), Rust, and [WasmEdge](https://github.com/WasmEdge/WasmEdge).